-Unlike the west coast where most traditional churches were established within the last century, the New England landscape is dotted with a plethera of historic church buildings, some constructed more than 250 years ago.
+Unlike the west coast, where most traditional churches were established within the last century, the New England landscape is dotted with a plethora of historic church buildings, some constructed more than 250 years ago.

 Now That You Know What You’re Missing